dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 We use NBomber as a performance test framework, because we can use it with xunit.

+### .Tests Naming Conventions

+1. Tests should follow T1_T2_T3 convention where:
+	- T1 is the name of the system functionality that is under test
+	- T2 is the expected result
+	- T3 is the test scenario

+> GetById_ShouldSucceed_WhenCreateValidProduct

+Note: Alternative naming conventions is to switch T2 with T3:

+> GetById_WhenCreateValidProduct_ShouldSucceed

+2. Mocks should end with "Mock" suffix"

+> _productRepositoryMock

 ### Postman Collection

 Use the postman collection to get all endpoints for postman.